turingschool/curriculum/source/projects/idea_box.markdown

 end
 ```

-We no longer get a failure, but we're not doing anything useful yet.
+Refresh and there's no error, but it isn't updating the content.
 We need to:

 * update the idea in the database
 * redirect to the index page

+### How the Content Should Be Updated

 What should this look like?
 Maybe something like this:

 ```ruby
 put '/:id' do |id|